xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 - The authors analyze the reason that Baruah's arppaoch is diffcult to be applied in this problem model by using the properties of linear programming.
 The underlying reason is that the restriction that two replicas cannot be applied to the same processor makes the complexity of this problem grow exponentially.
 - It seems the techniques (smallest quantum) used in the designed dynamic programming is similar to the one in book "Introduction to Algorithms (3rd)" page 1128, which introduces a fully polynomial-time approximation scheme for the subset-sum problem.
 The dynamic programming approach designed in this paper is very intesting to me.
 - The novelty of this paper compared with previous work is their taking into account of the replication problem and the heterogeneity of the processors.
+- The formulation of the integer programming is interesting, i.e., the original problem is feasible only if the modified problem (as in the integer programming) has objective value no larger than 1.

 ### Weakness
 - Some simulation results will make the theory result in this paper be more vivid.
 For example, given a setting, what is the cost of running time.
 Although it seems running time is not very important factors as the partition algorithm may only need to execute for once.
-- The authors modify the partition problem slightly to make it an optimization problem.
-However, I didn't find any explaination of why making this modification.
-But I think this is an equivalenet transition. i.e., if the original problem is feasible if and only if the optimization problem have value no larger than 1.

 ### Possible Extensions